debug-ito/kon-board/README.md

 ## Add meal plans

-A meal plan is what you eat (or ate) on a specific date for lunch or dinner.
-Currently, only plan for lunch and dinner is supported. **Breakfast is not supported.**
+A meal plan is what you eat (or ate) on a specific date.

+Currently, kon-board is mainly designed for planning lunch and dinner.
+It also supports planning breakfast and other meals (like snacks), but they are optional.

 Write meal plans also in YAML format. kon-board reads all YAML files under `meal-plans` directory for meal plans.